 As organizations evolve in terms of detection & response capabilities, more than a decade old SIEM remains an enterprise security must, acting as one of the main platforms within a cyber defense program.

-Despite being overshadowed by easy to justify initiatives like vulnerability management and other prevention controls, investments in SIEM will be among the fastest-growing, with Security Analytics playing an important part.
+Despite being overshadowed by easy to justify initiatives like vulnerability management, investments in SIEM will be among the fastest-growing, with Security Analytics playing an important part.

 As F-Secure's Mikko Hypponen says:

 In addition to in-house built, custom applications, for pretty much every new technology an enterprise brings in, it is likely producing new telemetry which is the 'raw material' for widening the detection surface.